Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates: A debiased regression adjustment estimator

 \section{A debiased regression adjustment estimator}

 In this section, we discuss how our debiased estimator is constructed, and present its asymptotic property in the regime $p = o(n)$.
-As will be demonstrated in the Supplementary Material, under some regularity conditions that will be discussed further later in this section, there exists some $c_i$ and $c_{ij}$ depending only on the pre-treatment variables such that the following decomposition holds:
+As will be demonstrated in the Supplementary Material, under some regularity conditions that will be discussed further in this section, the following decomposition holds (see Supplementary Material for more details):